cdanielmachado/tutorials/README.md

 python setup.py install
 ```

-Now you need to install the [framed](http://framed.readthedocs.io/en/latest/) library for metabolic modeling:
+Now you need to install the [framed](http://framed.readthedocs.io/en/latest/) library for metabolic modeling, and a few other packages.

 ```
-pip install framed
+pip install framed escher jupyter seaborn
 ```

-If you want to run the model reconstruction tutorial you will also need to install [CarveMe](http://carveme.readthedocs.io/en/latest/):
+If you want to run the model reconstruction tutorial you also need to install [CarveMe](http://carveme.readthedocs.io/en/latest/):

 ```
 pip install carveme
 carveme_init
 ```

-And your job is done.

 ### Credits and License